Last Updated on August 9, 2022 by Lori Geurin

 Other Uses For Lemons

 Lemons are great for cleaning and deodorizing your kitchen.
 And who doesn’t love that all-natural fresh, clean scent?

-Whiten your teeth using a mixture of fresh-squeezed lemon juice, baking soda and coconut oil.
+Whiten your teeth using a mixture of fresh-squeezed lemon juice, baking soda, and coconut oil.
 Apply the mixture to your toothbrush or simply use a clean finger to apply to the teeth.
 Leave this on your teeth for 2 minutes, then rinse thoroughly.

-Considering all the health benefits of lemon water, is any wonder so many of us are using lemon essential oil or drinking lemon water?
+Considering all the health benefits of lemon water, is it any wonder so many of us are using lemon essential oil or drinking lemon water?

 - 9 Impressive Health Benefits of Coffee

 - 8 Health Benefits Of Apple Cider Vinegar

 - 12 Health Benefits Of Chia Seeds

 - 15 Healthy Breakfast Foods To Start Your Morning Right

 - Best Superfoods For Spoonies: Chronic Illness Symptom Relief